cmcnulty/wp-cookie-blocker/src/readme.txt

 == Installation ==

-1. Upload the `wp-cookie-blocker` folder to the `/wp-content/plugins/` directory
+1. Upload the `cookie-blocker` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > Cookie Blocker to configure your patterns